deflect-ca/banjax/supporting-containers/challenge-client/README.md

 ## The protocol

-1. The client `POST`s to `/_deflect/challenge`, setting `X-Deflect-Challenge` to a random string, and optionally `X-Deflect-Challenge-Key-ID` to the ID of the keypair it expects.
+1. The client `POST`s to `/_deflect/challenge`, setting `X-RePress-Challenge` to a random string, and optionally `X-RePress-Challenge-Key-ID` to the ID of the keypair it expects.
-2. The edge responds `200 OK` with `X-Deflect-Challenge-Response` set to an Ed25519 signature, and `X-Deflect-Challenge-Key-ID` set to the ID of the key it actually signed with.
+2. The edge responds `200 OK` with `X-RePress-Challenge-Response` set to an Ed25519 signature, and `X-RePress-Challenge-Key-ID` set to the ID of the key it actually signed with.
 3. The client verifies the signature with the domain's public key.
 If it verifies, the responder holds that domain's private key.
 If it does not, the